Burrow, No. 1 LSU vs. Hurts, No. 4 Oklahoma in Peach Bowl

 The CFP selection committee announced the pairings Sunday, with the only drama surrounding which team would be the top seed: LSU or Ohio State.

+”We’re fortunate to go back to Atlanta,” LSU coach Ed Orgeron said. ”I feel like we’ll have a lot of fans there.
+It worked out in our favor.”

-With Georgia going down, Oklahoma moved up to take the final playoff spot after beating Baylor 30-23 in overtime for the Big 12 championship.
+With Utah and Georgia going down, Oklahoma moved up to take the final playoff spot after beating Baylor 30-23 in overtime for the Big 12 championship.

 This will be the fourth playoff appearance for the Sooners, though they have never advanced past the semifinals.
 Last season, they lost to Alabama 45-34 in the Orange Bowl.

+”It’s all about this team, this match-up right now,” Oklahoma coach Lincoln Riley said. ”You’re going to play great teams, You have to play really well to beat the other teams.
+That’s how it should be.
+This is important.
+It’s a good accomplishment.
+But it’s certainly not our end goal.”

 Alabama failed to make the playoff for the first time since it was launched in 2014.
-LSU handed the Crimson Tide its initial loss with a 46-41 victory in Tuscaloosa, and Bama’s final hope of slipping into the postseason field ended with a bitter setback to Auburn in the regular-season finale.
+LSU handed the Crimson Tide its initial loss with a 46-41 victory in Tuscaloosa, and Bama’s final hope of stealing a postseason spot ended with a bitter setback to Auburn in the regular-season finale.

 Hurts guided Alabama to a pair of national championship games in his two seasons as starting quarterback.
-But he was replaced by Tua Tagavailoa during the 2018 title game against Georgia, watching as the freshman led a comeback and an overtime victory.
+But he was replaced by Tua Tagavailoa during the 2018 title game against Georgia, watching as the left-handed freshman led a comeback for an overtime victory.

 Tagavailoa took over as the starter last season, forcing Hurts to serve in a backup role for his junior year.
 After graduating from Alabama, Hurts transferred to Oklahoma for his final college season – and wound up back in the playoff with an enormously successful campaign.